reqnroll/Reqnroll.Rider/doc/how-it-works.md

 ## Test explorer

-### SpecflowUnitTestProvider
+### ReqnrollUnitTestProvider

 This test explorer find matching tests from the test repository for each Scenario and Feature.
 This is what is behind the `Run unit test` icon in the gutter.

 ## Analytics

-The AppInsights REST api is used to collect anonymous usage data similarly to SpecFlow.
+The AppInsights REST api is used to collect anonymous usage data similarly to Reqnroll.
 The official AppInsights SDK collects and sends more data than what we need so we are controlling what data do we send.

-The users can opt out by setting the `SPECFLOW_TELEMETRY_ENABLED` environment variable to `0`
+The users can opt out by setting the `REQNROLL_TELEMETRY_ENABLED` environment variable to `0`

-The users are identified by the SpecFlowUserId stored in the `SpecFlow\.userid` in the `SpecialFolder.ApplicationData`
+The users are identified by the ReqnrollUserId stored in the `Reqnroll\.userid` in the `SpecialFolder.ApplicationData`

 The main parts of the Rider specific implementation:

 - `AnalyticsTransmitter` this class is responsible to collect the generic information included in every event
-- `SolutionTracker` this class is responsible to check if the opened solution contains a reference to SpecFlow and fire the solution loaded event
+- `SolutionTracker` this class is responsible to check if the opened solution contains a reference to Reqnroll and fire the solution loaded event
 - `PluginTracker` is created for each Shell instance and fires the extension loaded/installed events

 ### Setting the InstrumentationKey